-When going from paper-based assessment delivery to digital assessment delivery, it is important to analyse today's assessment practices.
-It is easy to assume that things should remain as they are, but you may discover that it is preferable to change some practices in order to utilise all the new possibilities within different question types, design options, and delivery methods.
+When going from paper-based assessment delivery to digital assessment delivery, it is important to analyse your current assessment practices.
+It is easy to assume that things should remain as they are, but you may discover that it is preferable to change some practices in order to utilise all the new possibilities that come with different question types, design options, and delivery methods.
 How do you want to use Inspera Assessment?

-Before you start creating content you should make a content creation plan that covers the scope of the job.
+Before you start creating content you should make a content creation plan that covers the scope of the work ahead of you and your organisation.
 The plan should answer question such as:

-Our Help Center provides guides, articles, and tips that can be useful for exam preparations.
+Our Help Center provides guides, articles, and tips that can be useful for assessment preparations.

 7.1 Creation of Questions and Question Sets

-After having your training sessions, you and your team should be able to start on content creation.
-Before you start, you should agree on some guidelines:
+After having your training sessions, your organisation should be able to start on content creation.
+Before start, some guidelines should be agreed upon:

 - The naming of questions and question sets